 - Inclusive – We operate in a diverse ecosystem of colleagues, partners, stakeholders, and patients where we respect diversity in people and in ideas.

 The IBRI’s Research Areas

 The Board of Directors supervises the IBRI management structure.
-Members include a representative of the state of Indiana, the CEO of the IBRI, and other high-level members representing the life sciences industry, research institutions and state universities.
+Members include a representative of the state of Indiana and other high-level members representing the life sciences industry, research institutions and state universities.